-Social investment guidelines to prioritize projects and initiatives with a positive social and environmental impact.

-Risk matrices that enable identifying and managing the potential risks of each initiative.

-Impact measurement tools to quantify the impact of the social investments on local development, community well-being and closing of gaps.
+- Social investment guidelines to prioritize projects and initiatives with a positive social and environmental impact. - Risk matrices that enable identifying and managing the potential risks of each initiative. - Impact measurement tools to quantify the impact of the social investments on local development, community well-being and closing of gaps.

-(GRI 413-1, 203-1) RESULTS 2022
+(GRI 413-1, 203-1)

-• Total social investment (COP)
+• Type of social contribution (COP)